 CN 547 Models of Korean Family Ministry.
-The objectives of this course are to explore the interplay of family, culture and theology, to understand the Korean family in transition, to explore the various possibilities of developing family ministry for Korean churches, to review family life education programs and family counseling models developed in the U.S.A., and to propose contextualized models of family life

-Page 144 education and family counseling for Korean churches.
+The objectives of this course are to explore the interplay of family, culture and theology, to understand the Korean family in transition, to explore the various possibilities of developing family ministry for Korean churches, to review family life education programs and family counseling models developed in the U.S.A., and to propose contextualized models of family life education and family counseling for Korean churches.
 Taught in Korean.
-M.Div. core: MIN5.
-Y. Kim
+M.Div. core: MIN5

 CN 548 Building Healthy Korean Families.
 The purpose of this course is to enable church leaders to understand their own and their congregation's family dynamics and to lead various family ministry programs in their church settings.
 The major areas to be covered are family ministry to Korean congregations, Christian families, functional and dysfunctional families, family life cycle, Korean families, conjugal conflicts, anger management, stress management, family communication, conjugal sex life, intimacy, child raising and problems of the aged.
 Taught in Korean.
-M.Div. core: MIN5.
-Y. Kim distinctive approach to the work of the church.
-It provides useful tools to carry out this ministry with effectiveness in the local church.
-Taught in Spanish M.Div. core: MIN5
+M.Div. core: MIN15